homecoded/websearch.js/README.md

 putting unnecessary stress on their servers.

 Make sure that your webservice, if not used privately, shows the Google branding (see https://developers.google.com/web-search/docs/#advanced-branding) as this is required by their terms of service.
+See example/example.html to see how you can do that.

 # Usage

-    websearch.search('mother', function (error, result) {
+    webSearchJs.search('mother', function (error, result) {
         console.log('search term', result.term);
         console.log('urls', result.urls);
     });

-# TODO

-- bulk searcher, that step by step goes through a list of terms and returns the results in one callback, should support web and book search
+# Bulk Searching the web

+The bulk web searcher strives to solve the the constraints of using Google web search regarding parallel execution.
+You can give the bulk searcher a number of searchers to use and a list of terms.
+As soon as it's done, a callback will be invoked.

+        bulkWebSearchJs.addSearcher(webSearchJs);
+        bulkWebSearchJs.addSearcher(bookSearchJs);
+        var minDelayInMilliseconds = 100,
+            maxDelayInMilliseconds = 400,
+            terms = ['Javascript', 'Clean Code', 'Test-Driven Development'] ;
+        bulkWebSearchJs.setDelayRange(minDelayInMilliseconds, maxDelayInMilliseconds);
+        bulkWebSearchJs.search(terms, function (error, results) {
+            if (error) {
+                console.log(error);
+                return;
+            }
+            for (var i = 0; i < results.length; i++) {
+                console.log(i, 'search term', result[i].term);
+                console.log(i, 'urls', result[i].urls);
+            }
+            bulkWebSearchJs.reset();
+        });